 Metrology Research Institute is a joint laboratory between Aalto University and MIKES.
 It is involved in many national and international projects.
 Most of the research in the laboratory is currently carried out within the frameworks of EURAMET (European Association for Metrology) EPM (European Partnership for Metrology, 2021-2027), EMPIR (European Metrology Programme for Innovation and Research, 2014-2020), and EMRP (European Metrology Research Programme 2009-2013).

 The research group is led by Professor Erkki Ikonen.
-For other staff members, see Aalto People - Signal Processing and Acoustics (note that not all profiles are public).
 See our detailed project descriptions for information about specific contact persons for each activity.